FrissBee/image-slider/README.md

 - `radius-slider` => radius of the image slider
 - `slider-border` => border of the image slider
 - `image-margin` => spacing between the images. **Important: no dimensions such as "px" or "rem", only a number**

-See the examples and comments in the files for more information.